The Masters Par 3 contest is loved by many, but is it really the best way to prepare for the season's first Major?

-The honorary starters, Nicklaus and Player, will take to the course and competitors will bring their wives, girlfriends, and children along for the fun.
+All the competitors will take to the course and many will bring their wives, girlfriends, and children along for the fun.

 I recently caught up with Sky Sports’ Rich Beem, who has made five Masters appearances.

 He told me about his love for the course, “It’s so immaculate you almost can’t believe it.”

 “What a fun event too, you get out there and you get the families, you get kids caddying for dad and it’s really cool to see all the generations of people that are out there watching the event.”